 On-Time Delivery – Keeps customers happy by meeting promised commitments, ship dates, and delivery dates.
 This often called OTD for shorthand.

-Set a goal for 100% on-time weekly delivery.
+Set a goal for 100% on-time delivery KPI.

 Many other leading indicators help drive this one.
 So, let’s look at some of the other KPIs that can help you achieve 100% on-time delivery and other steps you can take to ensure you achieve it.

 Create a mindset and make it a priority to deliver on time while instilling this in the culture.
 If everyone on the team believes it is unacceptable to ship late, they will remove barriers, solve problems and commit to getting the product out the door on time.
 I have several clients who have built this into their culture and they refuse to be late on a shipment.
 It can't be culturally acceptable to consistently miss requested delivery dates.

 Put a KPI in place to measure On-Time Delivery and make it visible to everyone in the organization.
 Keep in mind that this KPI must measure whether it arrives on time to the customer, not when it ships from your production facility.
 This will make sure that you keep the entire supply chain involved, not just the manufacturing process.
 The customer doesn't care when you ship it, they care when they get it, especially if they are also in lean manufacturing.

 Maintain accurate raw material inventories.
 Ensure your purchasing and receiving processes are robust and performing flawlessly.
 Perform cycle counts on key inventory items to ensure they are they are

 Create and maintain realistic production schedules.
 Know what your line capacities are and load the factory accordingly.
 Share this information with sales so that you can balance the workload and run the plant efficiently.
 Having Capacity and Line Utilization KPIs can help keep this front and center and support your on-time delivery efforts.
 And, do not pull orders out of production once they go in.
 This just creates chaos, poor morale and delayed shipments.